What is a CPAP Machine? Discover the Best CPAP Machines for a Good Night's Sleep

 Central sleep apnea, on the other hand, is caused by the brain not delivering the proper signals to the breathing muscles.
 When the signal is eventually given, the patient either snorts, snores loudly, or wakes with a choking sensation.

 Sleep apnea is a medical disorder that may deteriorate over time if it isn't addressed.
 Many patients are predisposed to developing it due to physical features, genetic abnormalities, defects, or medical illnesses.
-CPAP machines are used to treat both types of sleep apnea, but central sleep apnea is often treated with additional implants and mouthpieces.
+The best CPAP machines are used to treat both types of sleep apnea, but central sleep apnea is often treated with additional implants and mouthpieces.

 How Does A CPAP Machine Work?